shubhs27/The-wild-oasis-website/README.md

    - If first-time user, a new guest record is created
    - User is redirected back to previous page

-## Styling Notes

-The application uses a dark theme with accent colors for important actions and information:

-- Dark backgrounds (primary-950, primary-900, etc.)
-- Light text (primary-100, primary-200)
-- Accent colors for calls-to-action and important information

 ## Responsive Design

 The application is designed to work on various screen sizes, with responsive layouts for: